-1.2.2.
+1.2.6.
 DISTRICT GEOGRAPHY

 The Stratford District is one of three territorial authorities ('TA') in the Taranaki region, overlying of which is the administrative area of the Taranaki Regional Council.
-The far eastern portion of the Stratford District is also overlain by the administrative area of the Horizons (Manawatu/Wanganui) Regional Council.
-The political division between the two regional councils lies along the Whangamomona Saddle.
+The far eastern portion of the Stratford District is also overlain by the administrative area of the Horizons (Manawatu/Whanganui) Regional Council.
+The political division between the two regional councils lies along the Whangamōmona Saddle.

-Mount Taranaki or Mount Egmont, and Egmont National Park, dominate the landscape of the District.
+Taranaki Maunga, and Te Papakura o Taranaki, dominate the landscape of the District.
 In the past, successive eruptions of ash and natural erosion have created an "apron" or a "ring plain" around the base of the mountain.
 The fertile and generally free draining soils of this ring plain support intensive pastoral farming, especially dairying.